Derived Foliations: Existence of leaf space and holonomy

 \section{Existence of leaf space and holonomy}

 In this section we will restrict ourselves to the following specific setting.
-We let $X$ be a separated and connected complex manifold.
-Let $\F \in \Fol(X/\CC)$ be a derived foliation on $X$ which is transversally smooth and rigid.
-We will study the existence of an analytic leaf space for $\F$.
-Namely we would like to contract all the leaves to points and produce the quotient space.
-This quotient space does not exist in general, and we start by studying extra conditions on $\F$ allowing its existence.
+We let $X$ be a separated and connected (smooth) complex manifold.
+Let $\F \in \Fol(X/\CC)$ be a derived foliation on $X$ which is transversely smooth and rigid (i.e. satisfies Definition \ref{dII-12} in the analytic setting).
+We will study the existence of an analytic leaf space for $\F$, namely we would like to contract all the leaves to points and produce the quotient space.
+This quotient does not exist in general, and we start by studying extra conditions on $\F$ that will ensure its existence.